volution/kawipiko/documentation/readme.rst

       1320562 requests in 30.07s, 331.22MB read
       Socket errors: connect 0, read 12596, write 34, timeout 1121

-* (the NGinx configuration file can be found in the `examples folder <./examples>`__;  the configuration was obtained after many experiments to squeeze out of NGinx as much performance as possible, given the targeted use-case, namely many small files;)
+* the NGinx configuration file can be found in the `examples folder <./examples>`__;  the configuration was obtained after many experiments to squeeze out of NGinx as much performance as possible, given the targeted use-case, namely many small files;

+* moreover NGinx seems to be quite sensitive to the actual path requested:

+    * if one requests ``http://127.0.0.1:8080/``, and one has configured NGinx to look for ``index.txt``, and that file actually exists, the performance is quite a bit lower than just asking for that file;  (perhaps it issues more syscalls, searching for the index file;)
+    * if one requests ``http://127.0.0.1:8080/index.txt``, as mentioned above, it achieves the higher performance;  (perhaps it issues fewer syscalls;)
+    * if one requests ``http://127.0.0.1:8080/does-not-exist``, it seems to achieve the "best" performance;  (perhaps it issues the least amount of syscalls;)  (however this is not an actual "use-ful" corner-case;)
+    * it must be noted that ``kawipiko`` doesn't exhibit this behaviour, the same performance is achieved regardless of the path variant;
+    * therefore the benchmarks above use ``/index.txt`` as opposed to ``/``;

 Comparisons with others